Functional Pathology Testing Brisbane Northside

 Once these have been completed and interpreted, the general practitioner will be evaluating the overall health state of the patient and provide recommendations on treatment and lifestyle changes as necessary.
 The doctor should monitor the patient’s progress and provide necessary support.

-At Ubuntu Medical, we also do full body testing
+At Ubuntu Medical, we also do blood testing